 Supporting this worthy cause is Thomas Alleyne's way of giving something back as DMH gets very little funding from the Government and relies on donations from the public.
-Mrs Reaney was a treasure to the school and by 'adopting' DMH as our Forever Charity her memory will be remembered in vear to come.
+Mrs Reaney was a treasure to the school and by 'adopting' DMH as our Forever Charity her memory will be remembered in year to come.
+This is led by Alyssa Whitehall and Harry Smith.
 THE CHALLENGE:

-Each form group has the task over the academic year to raise a minimum of £100 for DMH In the Common Room there is a charity board where information about DMH and funding raising can be found.
+Each form group has the task over the academic year to raise a minimum of £100 for DMH.
+In the Common Room there is a charity board where information about DMH and funding raising can

 ROTARY YOUTH LEADERSHIP AWARD (RYLA):

-Rotary Youth Leadership Awards (RYLA) is an intensive leadership experience organized by Rotary develop your skills as a leader while having fun and making connections.
+Rotary Youth Leadership Awards (RYLA) is an intensive leadership experience organized by Rotary clubs and districts where you develop your skills as a leader while having fun and making connections.
 What are the benefits?